whoisdsmith/VAULTSIDIAN/regex-rulesets/GNU_grep/ex09_regex_anchors/sample.md

+# Sample

 hello world!

 good day
 how do you do?

 just do it
 believe it!

 today is sunny
 not a bit funny
 no doubt you like it too

 much ado about nothing
 he he he

-^ could be exponentiation or xor operator scalar variables in perl start with $
+^ could be exponentiation or xor operator
+scalar variables in perl start with $